This article may contain promotions.

 Guests frequently praise the cuisine: “I stayed here during my pilgrimage and the fresh sushi from the adjoining kappo-style restaurant was exactly what I needed to recharge.”
 The quality of the food, reflecting the ryokan’s culinary expertise, consistently receives high marks.
 Some reviews mention that “shared bathrooms and the lack of an in-room refrigerator feel less convenient in terms of cost performance,” but for those prioritizing an exceptional dining experience, these are minor drawbacks.
 Additional feedback highlights pet-friendly policies—“small animals are welcome”—and the ability to savor Seto Inland Sea seafood served privately in-room, enhancing the sense of comfort and hospitality.

 I used it on my pilgrimage.
 I was taken care of with half board.
 The owner of this inn is a sushi restaurant, so the food was very delicious.
-I got the energy to do my best for the rest of the way to the end. thank you very much
+I got the energy to do my best for the rest of the way to the end. thank you very much.

 I stayed here based on the reviews I read.
 The rate was 8,500 yen with two meals included, but the toilet and bath were shared, and there was no refrigerator.
 From a cost-performance perspective, it was somewhat disappointing.